 Bamboo Planting Spaces

-For the majority of cases where clumping bamboo varieties are used for hedging and screening purposes, with a desired screen of up to 8m in height, it is best to space the plants at 1.5m apart.
-This is especially important, if the bamboo plants are to be planted in a narrow space.
+In most cases, where the clumping bamboo is used for hedging and screening purposes, where a desired screen of up to eight metres in height, it’s best these plants are spaced at 1 to 1.5 metres.
+This is especially important if the bamboo plants are going to live in a narrow space.

-In the situation where the bamboo variety naturally wants to grow to 10m or above, the best spacing is 2 to 3m.
-This is also the most suitable spacing for varieties that naturally have an open clump.
+In a situation where the bamboo variety would typically grow to 10 metres or higher, the best spacing will be two to three metres apart.
+This is most suitable for varieties with a naturally open clump as well.

-Bamboo advances by growing stems out of the ground to form a clump to the size relevant to the variety and the growing conditions.
-If they are planted too close, the effect can become quite messy.
+Bamboo advances by growing stems out of the ground to then form a clump.
+The size will be relevant to the variety of bamboo and the growing conditions.
+If they’re planted too close, the effect can become quite messy.

 Unsure of the best variety of bamboo for your needs?
 Get in touch.